boennecd/mmcif/README.md

 entry (left truncation).
 Thus, we assign a new simulation function.
-The delayed entry is sampled by sampling a random variable from the uniform distribution on -1 to 1 and taking the entry time as being the maximum of this variable and the zero.
+The delayed entry is sampled by sampling a random variable from the uniform distribution on -1 to 1 and taking the entry time as being the maximum of this variable and zero.

 ``` r
 library(mvtnorm)